Renato Moicano

 Renato Alves Carneiro (born May 21, 1989), known as Renato Moicano, is a Brazilian professional mixed martial artist.
 He currently competes in the Lightweight division of the Ultimate Fighting Championship (UFC).
 A professional since 2010, Moicano made a name for himself fighting all over his home country of Brazil, and is the former interim Jungle Fight Featherweight Champion.
-As of November 18, 2025, he is #10 in the UFC lightweight rankings.
+As of June 20, 2026, he is #8 in the Meta UFC lightweight rankings.cite web |title=Rankings As of September 12, 2026, he is #8 in the Meta UFC lightweight rankings.

+Moicano is known for his outspoken libertarian activism, inspired by taxes on his UFC winnings, promoting Austrian economics, Bitcoin as protection against financial instability, and core U.S. constitutional liberties.

 Background

 Born in Brazil, Carneiro started training judo at the age of eight.
 He attended university in order to become a lawyer, but dropped out after two years to pursue a career in mixed martial arts.

 In an interview, Moicano stated that his nickname "Moicano" means mohawk in Portuguese and that the nickname was given to him when he had a mohawk while training in Brazilian jiu-jitsu.

 Mixed martial arts career

 After an undefeated professional record in eight fights, Moicano faced Ismael Bonfim for the interim Jungle Fight Featherweight Championship.
 He won the fight via rear naked choke submission in the first round.